tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Windows 客户端上使用 CFS 文件系统_intl_en.md

 2. Select **Ctrl-Alt-Delete** in the top-left corner to go to the login page.
 3. Enter the account ID `Administrator` and its password to log in.

->This instance is exclusive, i.e., only one user can log in through the console at a time.
+> !This terminal is exclusive, that is, only one user can log in through the console at a time.

 #### Verifying network communication